bolt/docs/docs/templates/templates-routes.md

 cannot be based on actual database checks.
 Therefore the check is purely a syntax check using regular expressions.
 Bolt adds the ability to specify a callback which returns a regular expression.
-This allows us to dynamically enter contenttype slugs as valid URL parts.
+This allows us to dynamically enter ContentType slugs as valid URL parts.

 You can either enter your own regular expression or use the callback notation which is `class::method`.